fbponz/bbb-bus/README.md

-# bbb-bus
+# BeagleBoneBlack-bus
 Beaglebone Black, Gpios, modBus, zigbee

-En este proyecto puse en practica la técnica cross-compiling, para desarrollo en sistemas embebidos.
-Enviando el ejecutable mediante un script sobre [SCP](https://es.wikipedia.org/wiki/Secure_Copy).
+This repository contains a different kind of files, where I tried to control Inputs and Outputs of BeableBoneBlack Board, And Two examples of use different buses like Modbus more Focuses and used in industrial envoirement and zigbee an wireless standard [IEEE 802.15.4].

+In this project i used the cross-compiling thecnic, to develop it. & Sending the compiled code using [SCP](https://es.wikipedia.org/wiki/Secure_Copy).

--**Gpio** -> pruebas de control sobre las entradas/ salidas de la beaglebone black.
+-**Gpio** -> Test to control the inputs and output of beaglebone black.

--**Modbus** -> Test comunicación mediante la utilizacion del bus Modbus(Entorno industrial).
+-**Modbus** -> Test comunication throught the use of Modbus bus(Most used in Industrial envoirement).

--**Zigbee** -> Test comunicación mediante la utilizacion del bus Zigbee.
+-**Zigbee** -> Test comunication throught the use of Zigbee bus.

 Kind Regards, Fbponz.